fmauffrey/StableDiffusion-UI-for-AMD-with-DirectML/README.md

 python gui.py
 ```

-All images are saved are saved in the images folder and in the corresponding subfolder.
+All images are saved in the images folder and in the corresponding subfolder.
 All images are generated with a size of 512*512.
 The image canvas of the ui display images at this size and might not be very appropriate for variations mode.
-Don't hesitate to look directly at the image file in the varaitions subfolder for a better view.
+Don't hesitate to look directly at the image file in the variations subfolder for a better view.

 ### Render
 This mode aims at rendering the best image once you found an appropriate seed, prompt and parameters.
 You can also just use it to generate any image.